 Medical College of Wisconsin

 WJH receives an honorarium for speaking at a board review course sponsored by the American Physicians' Institute on the subject of respiratory diseases, including acute bronchitis.
-He is also the author of a number of references cited in this monograph.
+He is also the author of a number of references cited in this topic.

-Dr William J. Hueston would like to gratefully acknowledge Dr Ann M. Rodden, a previous contributor to this monograph.
-AMR declares that she has no competing interests.
+Dr William J. Hueston would like to gratefully acknowledge Dr Ann M. Rodden, a previous contributor to this topic.

 School of Medicine and Public Health